 “Military families face immense pressure from childcare shortages and inadequate housing to the added burden of high unemployment and underemployment rates of military spouses.
 In many cases, a dual income is vital … to achieve financial stability,” the letter states.

-“Section 1113 provides a commonsense, cost-neutral solution that benefits both military families and the Department of Defense by ensuring military spouses can contributing to their family’s financial security and military readiness.”
+“Section 1113 provides a commonsense, cost-neutral solution that benefits both military families and the Department of Defense by ensuring military spouses can continue contributing to their family’s financial security and military readiness.”

 [RELATED: Federal Job Resources From MOAA]